BSN vs. MSN: How to Choose as an RN

 Prerequisites

-RN-to-MSN programs often have more rigorous admission requirements.
+RN-to-MSN programs often have rigorous admission requirements.
 Most require or strongly prefer a 3.0 GPA.
+Applicants must submit official transcripts from their undergraduate degree and may need to complete a specified number of undergraduate credits, including a statistics course.
 You must also have at least two references and a current and unencumbered RN license, as well as a current resume or CV.
-Most applications also require a personal essay or statement that explains why you want to earn an MSN and what the MSN degree means to you.
-You should also have at least some nursing experience in the population you plan to specialize in, if you want to enter an APRN program.

 Some of the most common APRN specialties are: